judy2k/stupid-python-tricks/README.md

 methods with properties that call the methods.
 Too much magic, but a neat trick, I think.

+## super_considered_obligatory

+Ever forget to `tearDown` your test's superclasses?
+Now you can force your child classes to call `super().method` implicitly.
+And provide a decorator to make it a bit less magic.

 ## true_false

 You've all heard of the classic `#define TRUE FALSE` trick in C, right?